DuckArroyo/employeedb/README.md

 - WORKING NOTES
   bower install console.table --save
-  DID NOT INSTALL - COMMAND NOT FOUND
+  DID NOT INSTALL - COMMAND NOT FOUND - Installed bower and even then it did not install console.table.
+  Was able to install the npm console table.

 # Acceptance Criteria